OpenTechFund/secure-email/README.md

 There are many technologies that don't belong in this document because they either (a) are not trying to make encrypted email-like communication easier, (b) use some kind of weird proprietary escrow system, or (c) we just don't know enough about them yet.
 Here is a place to store links to such projects.

+Key escrow:

 * [Virtru](https://www.virtru.com) has a secure email product that relies on a centralized key escrow.
 For details, see [here](http://www.theregister.co.uk/Print/2014/01/24/ex_nsa_cloud_guru_email_privacy_startup) and [here](https://www.virtru.com/how-virtru-works).

+Proposed ideas:

+* [Ubiquitous Encrypted Email](https://github.com/tomrittervg/uee) is a protocol draft for standards that could lead to universal adoption of encrypted email.
+* [www.p2pexplorer.com/](http://www.p2pexplorer.com/): P2PE is a self distributed server software running on local device allowing to communicate directly.
+Among others it will include an e-mail like service.
+This project is still in a fundraising phase.
 * [OpenCom](http://opencom.io) is a secure email and email-like communication in the planning stages.

-* [Ubiquitous Encrypted Email](https://github.com/tomrittervg/uee) is a protocol draft for standards that could lead to universal adoption of encrypted email.
+Other links:

 * [Redecentralize](https://github.com/redecentralize/alternative-internet) has a list of decentralized networks, such as Tor.

 <a name="publications"></a>Publications